-A History of East 69th Street between First and Second Avenues
+A History of East 69th Street Between First and Second Avenues

-When you walk down East 69th Street between First and Second Avenues today, you can’t help but to admire how attractive the block has become in just a few short years.
+When you walk down East 69th Street between First and Second Avenues today, you can’t help but admire how attractive the block has become in just a few short years.
 Gone are the tenements and most of the rooming houses.
 Now you will find a handsome, tree-lined street with the latest in modern apartment buildings.
 Facing them are the 28 brownstone houses (many of them handsomely remodeled) with their roots planted firmly in almost 100 years of the city’s history.

-The land on which this block lies was first owned by Cornelius Mattyson by a grant presented to him in 1677 by Sir Edmund Andros, governor of the Province of New York.
+The land upon which this block lies was first owned by Cornelius Mattyson, by a grant presented to him in 1677 by Sir Edmund Andros, governor of the Province of New York.
 In the next century, the land extending roughly from what is now East 69th Street to East 74th Street and from Third Avenue to the East River belonged to David Provoost, a free trader.
 Provoost named his property Louvre Farm.
 By various conveyances a century later, much of the Louvre Farm property passed along to John Jones, who also used the land for farming.
 Eventually, in 1817, the farm was partitioned among Jones’ heirs, the northerly parcel (containing 69th Street between First and Second Avenues) being allotted to James J. Jones.
 This east side area, held by the Jones’ family, came to be known as Jones’ Woods, a popular recreation area.
-It was once considered as the logical place for a public park, however, the city instead decided to use the area which is now central park.
-As public transportation, notable the horse car lines on Third Avenue, drove up the island, the east side was quickly transformed into tenements, brownstone houses and cobblestones streets.
+It was once considered as the logical place for a public park, however, the city instead decided to use the area which is now Central Park.
+As public transportation, notably the horse car lines on Third Avenue, drove up the island, the east side was quickly transformed into tenements, brownstone houses and cobblestones streets.